geoffryan/eulerLive/README.md

 $ brew install sdl2
 ```

+Once installed, you should have the `sdl2-config` command available in your `PATH`, this is used by the Makefile to find the necessary include & link flags.

 ## Build

-Edit the `SDL` variable in `Makefile` to point to your SDL installation.
-The default is consitent with Homebrew on MacOS.
-Then just make!
+Just make!

 ```bash
 $ make